 Experiencing a serious illness, relationship breakup, or other life-changing events may lead to cognitive symptoms such as confusion and difficulty concentrating and connecting with reality.
 Some trauma survivors experience intrusive thoughts, nightmares, and flashbacks related to the event, while others have difficulty remembering what happened.

 Psychological trauma often leads to physical complaints such as problems with eating and difficulty falling or staying asleep.
 People who experience childhood trauma may also have low energy levels and unexplained aches and pains or other physical sensations.

 Behavioral Symptoms Related to Shock Trauma

-After going through shock trauma, children, teens, and adults are likely to withdraw from family, friends, and activities they once enjoyed or to avoid people and places that remind them of the traumatic event.
+After going through shock trauma, adults are likely to withdraw from family, friends, and activities they once enjoyed or to avoid people and places that remind them of the traumatic event.
 Compulsions and impulsive or self-destructive behaviors, such as drug and alcohol use and eating disorders, are common, too.
-Children and teens who are struggling to process trauma may become hostile and argumentative, or you may notice a sudden change in their peer group.
+People who are struggling to process trauma may become hostile and argumentative, or you may notice a sudden change in their peer group.

 Factors that Contribute to Childhood Trauma

-For children and teens, certain factors increase the risk of trauma, which can be caused by a one-time event or an ongoing pattern of behavior.
+For some people, certain factors increase the risk of trauma, which can be caused by a one-time event or an ongoing pattern of behavior.
 Abuse– physical, emotional, and sexual– and neglect are some of the most common causes of childhood trauma.
 Domestic or neighborhood violence, bullying, or the death of a loved one may also lead to feelings of fear and helplessness.